Bloodstained: Curse of the Moon: Sales

 Within a week of availability, Curse of the Moon sold more than 100,000 copies, with 56% of sales being on the Switch.
 Almost two-thirds of all platform sales came from North America.
 By 2020, the game had sold over 600,000 copies, with still more than half of sales for the Switch.

 Sequel

-A sequel, Bloodstained: Curse of the Moon 2 was announced in June 2020 as part of the New Game Plus Expo, and released for Windows, PlayStation 4, Xbox One and Nintendo Switch on July 10, 2020.
+A sequel, Bloodstained: Curse of the Moon 2 was announced in June 2020 as part of the New Game Plus Expo, and released for Nintendo Switch, PlayStation 4, Windows, and Xbox One, on July 10, 2020.
 Zangetsu is still the main player-character, but Curse of the Moon 2 introduces three new companions that can be swapped as in the first game: Dominique, who uses spears; Robert, who uses guns; and Hachi, a corgi who pilots a robot.
 The sequel maintains the original's multiple difficulty options with both a Casual mode and a Veteran mode available.